KevinUC/huracan/REPORT.md

 current task struct.
 Moreover, the “_bg_” flag will be set to true whenever an ampersand is detected.

-As soon as a parsing error is found, printErrorMessage will be invoked and the shell will jump back to read the next input from user.
+As soon as a parsing error is found, _printErrorMessage_ will be invoked and the shell will jump back to read the next input from user.
+For example, when _<_ is encountered, the parser will invoke _getFileName_ to retrieve the file name.
+If the file name has length zero, then the parser will immediately return with a parsing error status.
+When the _main_ function receives this status, it will invoke _printErrorMessage_ and then jump to the next iteration.

 # Background commands (high level):